raskig/carrot/README.md

 ```
 [Full example code](src/carrot/examples/example.clj)

+## Exception handling

-- Opytionally you  can declare functions you don't accept exceptions for retrying.
+- Optionally you  can declare functions you don't accept exceptions for retrying.
 Bacically you enlist functions here where any exception means the message can't ever be processed, so no reason for retrial

 ```clojure
 (carrot/do-not-retry! [#'my-namespace/message-handler-02